CSID-DGU/AILab-FE/README-DEPLOYMENT.md

 ## Complete Deployment Pipeline

-This is a complete end-to-end deployment guide.
+This is a complete end-to-end **manual** deployment guide.
 Each step must be completed in order.

+> **Note:** After initial setup, consider using [GitHub Actions for automated deployment](README-GITHUB-ACTIONS.md) instead of manual steps.

 ### Step 1: Build and Push Docker Image